aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/get-all-feature-attribute-values/_index.md

 ---
-title: Read Shapefile Attribute Values in C# – Get All Feature Attribute Values
+title: Read Shapefile Attribute Values in C# with Aspose.GIS – Get All Feature Attribute Values
 linktitle: Get All Feature Attribute Values
 second_title: Aspose.GIS .NET API
 description: Learn how to read shapefile attribute values in C# using Aspose.GIS for .NET, retrieve every feature attribute, and dump attributes efficiently.